ZephyrD18/se_project_spots/README.md

 # Spots

+An interactive photo-sharing platform created by Issam Driwech.

 ## Description

 Spots is a modern photo sharing application that allows users to upload, browse, and interact with images shared by the community.
 The platform focuses on simplicity, speed, and a clean user experience.
 Users can create accounts, post photos, explore galleries, and engage through likes.